aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 DB_PORT=8011
 ```

 > Note: We can change other settings in the `.env.testing` file as well if we need to.
-For example we can change the cache driver to `array` and session driver to `array` for example.
+For example we can change the cache driver to `array` and session driver to `array` to test agains in memory cache and session stores.

 It is important to note that the overrides section in `phpunit.xml` will now override the settings in the `.env.testing` file instead of the `.env` file.
-So we need to remove those overrides from `phpunit.xml` since we do not want them to be overriden.
+So we need to remove those overrides from `phpunit.xml` since we do not want them to be overridden.

 ## Choosing the approach to override the DB_PORT setting